Jeremy Nathans, M.D., Ph.D.

 Dr. Nathans and his laboratory are interested in the mammalian visual system and, in particular, the retina, the light-absorbing sheet of cells that lines the back of the eye.
 Their general approach is to use the tools of molecular genetics to identify and study genes involved in development, function, and disease.
 A second interest is in elucidating the mechanisms of pattern formation during animal development and, in particular, the role of the Frizzled family of cell-surface receptors.
 These two interests have converged with our discovery of a Frizzled-based system for controlling the development and integrity of retinal blood vessels.

 Currently, they are working on defining the roles of Frizzled receptors in mammalian development.
-The foundation of our approach is the production and analysis of mice carrying targeted null or conditional null mutations in one or more Frizzled genes.
+The foundation of our approach is the production and analysis of mice carrying targeted or conditional mutations in one or more Frizzled genes.
 They have constructed such lines for each of the ten Frizzleds, as well as for other genes that act in the same signaling pathways.
 This genetic analysis has revealed both diversity and unity in the functions of different Frizzled receptors, and has revealed the requirement for Frizzled signaling in a wide variety of developmental contexts, including axon guidance, vascular growth and differentiation, inner ear development, neural tube and palate closure, kidney development, and hair orientation on the body surface.

 Selected Publications